Man struck down by deadly auto-immune disease after dream Bali holiday

 But two days later, his best friend sought emergency care as both his eyes swelled shut, he struggled to breathe and couldn’t talk.

-He returned to Al Qaassimi Hospital, Dubai, where he was diagnosed with Guillan-Barré, a rare disease that causes the body to attack itself and shut down.
+He returned to Al Qaassimi Hospital where he was diagnosed with Guillain-Barre, a rare disease that causes the body to attack itself and shut down.

 His sister Hollie Pegg, 28, a beauty therapist, also from Cheshire, said: “It has been really scary, I had never heard of the disease in my life.
 My brother is a very charismatic, charming, laid-back guy.